Charles de Foucauld: Religious communities inspired by de Foucauld

 De Foucauld inspired and helped to organize a confraternity within France in support of his ideas.
 This organization, the Association of the Brothers and Sisters of the Sacred Heart of Jesus, consisted of 48 lay and ordained members at the time of his death.
 Members of this group, notably Louis Massignon, a scholar of Islam, and René Bazin, author of a biography, La Vie de Charles de Foucauld Explorateur en Maroc, Ermite du Sahara (1923), kept his memory alive and inspired the family of lay and religious fraternities.
 Though French in origin, these groups have expanded to include many cultures and their languages on every populated continent.
-The Charles de Foucauld Spiritual Family Association brings together the Little Brothers of Jesus, the Little Sisters of Jesus and 18 other religious orders and associations for priests, religious and laypeople which were inspired by him.
+The Charles de Foucauld Spiritual Family Association brings together the Little Brothers of Jesus, the Little Sisters of Jesus, founded by Madeline Hutin and 18 other religious congregations and associations for priests, religious and laypeople which were inspired by de Foucauld.
 De Foucauld also inspired individuals such as Albert Peyriguère and André Poissonnier (the founder of the monastery of Tazert) to live as hermits among the Berbers.